|Presiding Partner (President)||George Heim (Past President - Al Traynham)|

 Cosmopolitan Investment Club Meeting Minutes, November, 2018

-Meeting Minutes: Hopefully, ALL of you are reading the minutes online, since there is much frustration with the accompanying editorializing, as your humble secretary reads the minutes of the previous meeting.
+Meeting Minutes: Hopefully, ALL of you have read the minutes online, since there is much frustration with the accompanying editorializing, as your humble secretary reads the minutes of the previous meeting.
 All feeble attempts to amend the minutes were foiled, especially the part where the secretary refers to himself as Sagacious Sam.

 Treasurer's Report: Jerry Doffing read the monthly (highlights below) report which was approved:

 Please note the balances from TD Ameritrade and ICLUB are off by $1,066.67 which is the amount of the food fund balance.